Relative Information Gain and Gaussian Process Regression: Related Work

 \subsection{PAC-Bayesian Bounds for Gaussian Processes}

 PAC-Bayesian bounds originate from work by \citet{shawe1997pac} and \citet{mcallester1998some}.
 We refer the reader to \citet{alquier2024user} or \citet{hellstrom2025generalization} for a recent overview.
 Early work on PAC-Bayesian analysis of Gaussian processes focused on classification \citep{seeger2002pac, seeger2003bayesian}.
 More recently, PAC-Bayesian bounds were used to fit Gaussian process predictors for either classification or regression \citep{reeb2018learning}.
 The main focus of the aforementioned works was on obtaining numerically tight risk certificates, as opposed to obtaining the best rates of convergence. \citet{suzuki2012pac} derived PAC-Bayesian excess risk bounds for Gaussian process regression which match the optimal rate of convergence under certain conditions.
 Despite having a similar rate of convergence, these bounds are quite different to ours.
 In particular, the rate of convergence is determined by the concentration function used in \citet{van2008rates, van2011information}, as opposed to a notion of effective dimension or information gain. \citet{alquier2020concentration} used PAC-Bayesian bounds to derive rates of convergence for Variational Bayes approximations of Gibbs distributions (such as Gaussian processes).
 When applied to nonparametric regression over Sobolev ellipsoids, the rate of convergence is optimal up to logarithmic factors.
+More recent work \citep{khribch2024convergence} has shown that optimal rates of convergence for a range of statistical models (including the Gaussian sequence model) can be obtained via localised PAC-Bayesian bounds. \citet{khribch2024convergence} highlight the connection between localised PAC-Bayesian bounds and mutual information bounds, although the relative information gain does not make an appearance.